-SR22s are typically needed for a driver to reinstate their driving privileges after an offense such as a DUI conviction or uninsured auto accident.
+SR22s are typically needed for a driver to reinstate their driver’s license and therefore driving privileges after an offense such as a DWI/DUI conviction or uninsured auto accident.
 Drivers who do not own a vehicle but still wish to reinstate their driving privileges may need to provide non-owner SR22 policy.
-Once an SR22 expires or is cancelled, the insurance company will issue an SR-26 certifying the cancelation of the policy.
+Once an SR22 expires or is cancelled, the insurance provider will issue an SR-26 certifying the cancellation of the policy.

 Six states – Delaware, Kentucky, Minnesota, New Mexico, Oklahoma and Pennsylvania – do not require SR22 insurance.
-If a driver is required to carry SR22 and he or she moves to one of these six states, they must still continue to meet the requirements legally mandated by their former state.
+If a driver is required to carry SR22 and he or she moves to one of these six states, they must still continue to meet the sr-22 requirements legally mandated by their former state.
+Following these SR-22 insurance requirements are essential to maintain your driving privileges.

 All vehicles in Alabama must carry a minimum liability insurance policy.
 An Alabama driver who is unable to produce proof of insurance, could have their registration suspended, would be required to pay a fee to have it reinstated and provide an SR22 filing for 1 year.